albertogg/albertogg.github.com/content/blog/2015-01-31-rack-middleware.md

 description: Introduction on how to build a Rack middleware
 tag: blog
 title: Rack middleware
-url: /2015/01/31/rack-middleware/
+slug: /rack-middleware/
 ---

-> tl;dr we are creating two Rack middlewares, one that adds a custom header to
-> all responses and one that adds a new route with a custom response.
+> tl;dr we are creating two Rack middlewares, one that adds a custom header to all responses and one that adds a new route with a custom response.

 As explained in a previous post about [Rack basics][rack-basics], Rack is found on the most popular Ruby web frameworks, as it's an adaptable interface for